 Enter the enterovirus

-It's a little silly of us to think colds are just wintertime occurrences, however.
-There are more than 200 different viruses that can cause the common cold, according to the Centers for Disease Control.
-The symptoms, however, remain the same, regardless of the particular virus you catch.
-You'll sneeze, get a stuffed-up nose and sore throat and develop a cough no matter what.
+It's a little silly of us to think colds are just wintertime occurrences.
+There are more than 200 different viruses that can cause the common cold, according to the U.S. Centers for Disease Control and Prevention.
+Still, the symptoms remain mostly the same — sniffling, sneezing, coughing and sore throat — regardless of the particular virus you catch.

 Summer is the season for the enterovirus.
-Unlike the rhinovirus' sizable cold-causing population, there are around 70 known enteroviruses that can causes infections in humans.
+Unlike the rhinovirus' sizable cold-causing population, there are around 70 known enteroviruses that can cause infections in humans.
 If you've heard of the enterovirus, it's probably been in conjunction with polio, which it can also cause.
-We have a vaccine against polio, so the enteroviruses that result in polio, we can guard against.
-There are still more than 60 types of non-polio causing enteroviruses, however, and many of those can bring about the common cold.
+We have a vaccine against polio, so we can guard against the enteroviruses that result in that disease.
+There are still more than 60 types of non-polio-causing enteroviruses, however, and many of those can bring about the common cold.

 The enterovirus is one reason why summer colds tend to feel worse than their wintry brethren.
 In addition to the standard cold symptoms, some less common enteroviruses can cause diarrhea, pink eye or rashes.
 Furthermore, enteroviruses can linger longer, both during the actual cold and then after you've somewhat recovered.

 "Winter cold viruses tend to make you feel really sick, and then you get over it," Bruce Hirsch, attending physician for infectious diseases at North Shore University Hospital in Manhasset, New York, told Live Science in 2011.
 "Summer colds just seem to lurk in the background ... and just go on and on and on."